 Greenhouse cleaning is a two-part process: the initial cleaning and removal of items followed up with sanitizing the greenhouse.
 The actual cleaning out of the greenhouse means removing weeds and other living plant material from the greenhouse.
 Also, remove plant debris, spilled soil, and anything else that is cluttering the greenhouse.
 Once you have these items moved out of the way, use a shop vacuum to suck up wayward dirt, bits of broken pottery shards, etc.

-In the future, to make cleaning easier, the grower might wish to install weed barrier which will not only retard weed growth, but make the cleaning of algae and spills an easier task.
+In the future, to make cleaning easier, the grower might wish to install weed barrier which will not only slow down weed growth, but make the cleaning of algae and spills an easier task.

 How Do I Sanitize a Greenhouse?